amir-hu/CPSC471-DatabaseProject/README.md

 * PHP

 ## Set Up
+1. Navigate to http://localhost/phpmyadmin/ and login
+2. Change password to 'root'
-1. Place the project file inside the web folder (www) of the web server
+3. Download and place the project file inside the web folder (www) of the web server
-2. Navigate to http://localhost/CPSC471-DatabaseProject/config/ and run the install.php file to setup the the database and tables
+4. Navigate to http://localhost/CPSC471-DatabaseProject/config/ and run the install.php file to setup the the database and tables